A LSI-Package-Board Concept Planner

 Database Security For Idea Protection

-Co-design members cannot share their ideas with other members, even though they personally wish, if their ideas are not protected right.
-They can have non disclosure agreement before starting the collaboration, but that is not persuasive enough in the company.
+Co-design members cannot share their ideas with other members if their ideas are not protected right, even though they personally wish.
+NDA is not sufficient in real life.
 More systematic mechanism is necessary.
 The requests are as follows.

 - Hide Internal Records In Design History Sharing